amouryas362/College-hub/README.md

 ## Problem Statement

 MANIT is a large college with numerous events happening throughout the year.
-However, many of these events often go unnoticed by students, even when they are of significant importance.
+However, many of these events often go unnoticed by students, even when they are important.
 This lack of awareness is a common pain point for students at the college.

 ## Solution

 "The College Hub" is a project designed to address this issue.
-It serves as a centralized platform for all news and events taking place within the college.
-The primary goal is to keep students and users well-informed about the various activities and occurrences on campus.
+It serves as a centralized platform for all news and events within the college.
+The primary goal is to keep students and users well-informed about campus activities and occurrences.

 In summary, "The College Hub" is a comprehensive college news and event platform that: